 Sharing a flat is about, well… Sharing.

-Sharing a space, sharing things in the common areas and also partially sharing our personal spaces.
+Sharing space, sharing things in the common areas, and also partially sharing our personal spaces.

-That’s why finding a good roommate often means finding someone who doesn’t differ too much from us when ti comes to privacy.
+That’s why finding a good roommate often means finding someone who doesn’t differ too much from us when it comes to privacy.

-I am a slightly tilting towards privacy seeker, but without being a nazi about it.
+I am slightly tilting towards privacy seekers, but without being a nazi about it.

 And I have been living with people far on the “communal” line.
 I can tell you it’s an issue.
-These people opened my door without knocking and left their own doors open while studying, playing video-games and one even while sleeping and… Showering.
+These people opened my door without knocking and left their own doors open while studying, playing video games, and even while sleeping and… Showering.

 Some of these people I could absolutely be friends with… But they were not people I could live with :).

 Here is what to ask to make sure that you match your future flatmate’s attitudes toward communal living:

 Anything but “well of course” tells you they probably have a very communal attitude towards spaces.

 It means they will also treat your own space as if it were their own… Unless you teach them.
 Sometimes, repeatedly.